 - Exercise Experts always talk about exercise in terms of its health benefits.
 But research clearly suggests that regularly engaging in physical exercise will not only promote your physical health - it will also improve your psychological health.
 In fact, many studies have linked inactivity to higher levels of anxiety.
 Exercise burns stress hormones, increases production of endorphins, relaxes muscles and anxiety symptoms, and more.
 It’s one of the most beneficial things you can do for your stress.

-- Dietary Changes Similarly, there is evidence that some components of the modern diet, such as refined sugars, may contribute to the strength of your anxiety symptoms.
-Removing fried foods, refined sugars, and excess caffeine from your diet may all be useful for combatting anxiety.
+- Dietary Changes Similarly, there is evidence that some components of the modern diet, such as refined sugars, may contribute to your anxiety symptoms.
+Removing fried foods, refined sugars, and excess caffeine from your diet may all be useful for combating anxiety.

 These are essentially effective lifestyle changes that can assist you in controlling your anxiety.
 Always consider some types of lifestyle changes in order to make life more manageable.

 For more information please consider the following links:

 Alternative, Placebo, and Faith-based Treatments

 Before we begin this section, it is important to note that alternative medicine is, in many cases, not considered medicine.
 Far too many treatments out there are ineffective and in some cases, harmful.

 The placebo effect is the idea that if the subconscious believes something will work, it actually works.
 Anxiety treatments are especially prone to placebo because if you subconsciously believe your anxiety will go away, your brain then receives more confidence that tells it that your anxiety is going away.

 It is important to reiterate the term “subconscious.”
 You may think that you don’t believe it will work.
 But your mind, deep down, is looking for proof it DOES work.
 So even if you are skeptical, you can still be affected by the placebo effect.